Historic Sotterley Board Vice President, Gwen Bankins, addressing visitors during 2022's Day of Unity and Healing event

 Jefferson Patterson Park and Museum is a National Underground Railroad Network to Freedom site.

 Registration is recommended.
-Walks begin at the visitor center.
+Walks begin at the Museum Services parking lot.
 Free program.

 11 a.m. - noon